dereknovak/RB120-LS/study_guide.md

 "Encapsulation lets us hide the internal representation of an object from the outside and only expose the methods and properties that users of the object need."

 Encapsulation allows us to hide the state of an object from outside its respective class, exposing only the attributes and behaviors required by the users.
-In Object Oriented Programming, this is primarily achieved through Method Access Control, which allows or restricts these properties by the  implementation of public, protected, or private methods.
+In Object Oriented Programming, this is primarily achieved through Method Access Control, which allows or restricts access to these properties by the implementation of public, protected, or private methods.

 ### Method Access Control

 "Access Control is a concept that exists in a number of programming languages, including Ruby.
 It is generally implemented through the use of access modifiers.
 The purpose of access modifiers is to allow or restrict access to a particular thing."

+Method Access Control allows or restricts access to specific properties by the implementation of *access modifiers*; in Ruby, these modifiers include the `public`, `protected`, and `private` keywords.

+By default, all defined instance methods -- excluding `initialize` -- are considered public methods.

 ### Private methods